RHsyseng/pullsecret-validator-cli/README.md

 ## Description

 This is a tool to validate the Pull Secret file from the command line interface.
+**This repository and its contents are completely UNSUPPORTED in any way and are not part of official documentation.**

 ## Install it (Windows/macOS/Linux)